Common Motorcycle Injuries

 In Illinois, it is not mandatory for motorcyclists to wear helmets.
 Therefore,

 Other common motorcycle injuries include:

 - Loss of limbs

 - Joint injuries

 Motorcycle accidents typically occur because drivers and other motorists

-by a motorcycle accident, the injured party must properly establish that
+for injuries caused by a motorcycle accident, the injured party must properly

 Examples of negligent behavior that can prove the other drive was at fault include:

 - A driver failing to keep a proper lookout for motorcyclists

 - A driver operating their vehicle while under the influence